- Healthy Living

 What types of flu vaccines are there?

 Flu vaccines are available as a shot or nasal spray.
-Flu shots are for all ages and include a separate formulation for people with egg allergies.
+Flu shots are for all ages 6 months and up.
 The nasal spray is available for healthy non-pregnant people, 2 through 49 years old.

 Should I get the flu vaccine if I am pregnant?